hjaleta/SliceGAN/blog.md

 The reason for looking further into the beta1 and beta2 values for the Adam optimizer is that the implementation from the original paper uses 0 as value for beta1.
 This means that the network is not using the bias in the  first moment estimate.
 This is remarkable since the default is to use .9 for beta1 and .99 for beta2 as recommended by the paper that introduced Adam. [reference]
 We trained the GAN with beta1 values [0, 0.2, 0.5, 0.8, 0.9] keeping beta2 fixed at 0.9 (as was used in the paper) and for beta2 we used the values [0.1, 0.3, 0.5, 0.9] keeping beta1 fixed as 0.

-Figure x depicts the Discriminator loss for the real and generated samples for each of the beta values.
+Figure 6 depicts the Discriminator loss for the real and generated samples for each of the beta values.
 The graph shows the average of every thirty samples for clarity, since the original losses are too noisy to make a clear comparison.

 ![Figure 6](figures/Graphs_disc_loss_real_fake_hp_tuning.png?raw=true)
-*Figure 6.*
+*Figure 6.
+The Discriminator loss for the real and generated images. *

-Figure y shows the Wasserstein loss of the network for the different beta1 and beta2 values.
+Figure 7 shows the Wasserstein loss of the network for the different beta1 and beta2 values.
 The graphs suggest that especially for beta2 lower values might be better, seeing as they result in a lower loss.
 However, since the network was only trained for 10 epochs it might be that the higher values of beta2 result in better performance after longer training runs.

 ![Figure 6](figures/beta12_wass_Loss_Graph.png?raw=true)
 *Figure 7.*